Terms & Conditions

 Unsealed empty plastic water bottles (no metal, glass or aluminium bottles) are allowed into the festival arena, these can be filled up at the free water stations.

-Children under 16 years must be accompanied by a parent or adult guardian at the entry gates and at all times whilst at the festival or campgrounds.
+Children under 16 years must be always accompanied by a parent or adult guardian at the entry gates and whilst at the festival or campgrounds.

 Children 16 years or older do not need to be accompanied by a parent or guardian to enter or whilst they are in the festival arena.